MaskingTechnology/jitar/documentation/docs/guides/add-jitar-to-an-existing-project.md

 }
 ```

 In the [environments section](../deploy/environments), the setup of the development environment is documented.
-Follow those steps to create a starter file, a service configuration and add a start script.
+Follow those steps to create a service configuration and add a start script.

 ### Step 2: Choose a segmentation strategy